ggtracker/sc2reader/docs/source/index.rst

 .. attribute:: recorder

     A Person_ object representing the person that recorded the game.
-Packets are currently used to determine the recording player (who won't recieve packets from themselves).
+Packets are currently used to determine the recording player (who won't receive packets from themselves).

 .. attribute:: events